GitHub Actions Workflows¶

 ruff format --check) and lint rules (ruff check) - Type check - runs ty for static type checking

-- Test - runs pytest across Python 3.12, 3.13, and 3.14
+- Test - runs pytest with coverage across Python 3.12, 3.13, and 3.14

 - All checks pass - a single status check for branch protection (uses alls-green)